From Mountain School to Global Excellence: Celebrating 20 years of the Marina Orth Foundation

 • STEM Excellence: Every child in grades K-5 receives access to computers, robotics, and coding education.
 The Foundation's championship robotics teams have competed internationally, bringing home medals from competitions in the United States, Estonia, and South Korea—defeating teams from Japan, China, and Mexico.

-• Bilingual Education: English language proficiency opens doors to global opportunities.
+• Bilingual education: English language proficiency opens doors to global opportunities.
 The Foundation provides intensive English instruction and partners with volunteers from around the world, including students from American schools who tutor virtually.

 • Leadership Development: Beyond technical skills, students learn teamwork, resilience, creativity, innovation, and critical thinking—preparing them to become leaders in their communities.

-• Teacher Training: As the only nonprofit in the region providing this service, the Foundation trains public school teachers to become more creative and digitally competent, using project-based learning that addresses real community needs.
+• Teacher training: As the only nonprofit in the region providing this service, the Foundation trains public school teachers to become more creative and digitally competent, using project-based learning that addresses real community needs.

 • University Scholarships: Currently, 35 scholarship recipients are studying at prestigious Colombian universities, with graduates already working as engineers, lawyers, and teachers who actively contribute to the country’s development..